Updated May 2026

 The meeting typically takes 2-3 hours.
 At the end, ask for a copy of the completed DST and the panel's reasoning.
 If you are not given a clear outcome on the day, ask when you will receive the decision in writing.

-Step 6: Receive the decision
+Step 6: Tracking the decision and the 28-day clock

 1